 Be Wary of Frost

 Warm days mean that some plants, like our beloved Cape Cod hydrangeas, may begin to bud.
 However, nightly frosts can threaten their vitality.
 Keep an eye on the forecast and cover any budding plants if frost creeps in.

-It’s finally time to transplant those seedlings you’ve been nurturing indoors all winter, particularly if you read last month’s blog!.
-Again, keep an eye on the temps and take advantage of the permanent arrival of warmer weather to put them in the ground.
+It’s finally time to transplant those seedlings you’ve been nurturing indoors.
+Keep an eye on the temps and take advantage of the permanent arrival of warmer weather to put them in the ground.
 There’s something incredibly rewarding and special about watching the seedlings you began indoors take root and sprout in the garden!

 Plant Trees & Shrubs

 Early Spring is an ideal time to plant trees and shrubs.
 This will allow them plenty of time to get well-established.
 This is also a good time to transplant large trees or shrubs, but don’t delay.
 Mid-April is generally the cut off for transplanting.

 Start Loving Your Lawn

 Once it has come back to life (once it “greens up”), consider aerating the lawn to allow water to penetrate deeper into the lawn soil.
 This is also the time to apply your Stage 1 fertilizer and crabgrass preventer (a good rule of thumb is to apply this after Easter).
 When mowing, set the blade to cut the grass at approximately 2 ½ inches.
 Experts recommend only removing one-third of the grass blade length in each cutting.

 The time you took to sharpen your tools in step 2 will pay off now!
 Remove all dead, diseased and undesirable wood from woody plants.
 Pruning fruit trees, roses and ornamental grasses now will also ensure optimal growth.